 How to Declare

-Students should file the Minor Completion Form during their final semester to certify the completion of the minor.
+Students should file the Minor Declaration Form during their final semester to certify the completion of the minor.
 Offered by the Department of Environmental Science, Policy, and Management (ESPM).

 Please see the FNR Undergraduate Advisor for more information.